Esri/workforce-scripts/README.md

 Supports Python 3.5+ (required for ArcGIS API for Python)

-A set of Python scripts using the [ArcGIS API for Python](https://developers.arcgis.com/python/).
+A set of Python scripts using the [ArcGIS API for Python v1.4.1+](https://developers.arcgis.com/python/).
 These scripts support Workforce in both ArcGIS Online and ArcGIS Enterprise.
 Additional, deprecated, scripts using vanilla Python and ArcREST are also available.
 These deprecated scripts only support Workforce in ArcGIS Online.